 Spotting Credit Repair Scams

-There’s a lot of ‘credit repair noise’ out there, and much of this is coming from companies promising results they cannot deliver.
+Too much of the noise is coming from ‘fly-by-night’ companies promising results they simply cannot deliver.

 - Boost your credit score by a certain number of points